Every organization looking to adopt the cloud eventually arrives at a point where a choice needs to be made: Which cloud provider do we go with?

 As for what you should look for in an MSP, your best course of action is to find a partner that is well-versed in every cloud platform.
 That way they will be able to identify the strengths and weaknesses of each provider, as well as the various tools each has available—and that will go a long way toward making your cloud adoption successful.

 For more information on choosing the right cloud provider, contact our experts.
+Otherwise, click here to read our in-depth guide to adopting and migrating to the cloud.

 - Enterprise Infrastructure